MSurfer20/test2/javascript-apollo/docs/UsersApi.md

 - **Accept**: application/json

-## updateNotificationSettings
+## updateStatus

-> JsonSuccessBase updateNotificationSettings(opts)
+> JsonSuccess updateStatus(opts)

-Update notification settings
+Update your status

-This endpoint is used to edit the user&#39;s global notification settings.
-See [this endpoint](/api/update-subscription-settings) for per-stream notification settings.  &#x60;PATCH {{ api_url }}/v1/settings/notifications&#x60;
+Change your [status](/help/status-and-availability).  &#x60;POST {{ api_url }}/v1/users/me/status&#x60;  A request to this endpoint will only change the parameters passed.
+For example, passing just &#x60;status_text&#x60; requests a change in the status text, but will leave the status emoji unchanged.
+Clients that wish to set the user&#39;s status to a specific value should pass all supported parameters.

 ### Example